azconf-dev/azconf-dev.github.io/_workshops/Full-Stack-App-Development.md

         * Adding Service to retrieve content from Web API
         * Routing to navigate between the pages.
     * **React JS**
-        * Creating the same UI using Client
+        * Creating the same UI using React JS
         * Integrating with Web API
     * **Blazor WASM UI**
         * Integrating with Web API